MatOwl/SPERL/README.md

 ### SPERL

 In our PE step, we applied a similar technique to [Tamar et al., 2016; Sobel, 1982], differing in that we are predicting a finite-horizon Q-function instead of an infinite-horizon value function.
 Correspondingly, note that Proposition 2 is a finite-horizon, tabular, Q-function version of Proposition 2 of [Tamar et al., 2016].
-To account for some environment setups, rewards may also depend on $x'$, in which case Proposition 2 can be slightly adjusted as follows, \footnotesize
+To account for some environment setups, rewards may also depend on $x'$, in which case Proposition 2 can be slightly adjusted as follows,
 ```math
 \begin{alignat*}{3}
 J^{\boldsymbol{\pi}}_t(x,a) &=  \sum_{x'\in\mathcal{S}} &&P^a[t+1,x'|t,x] \left(r_{t}(x,a,x') \right.\\